Breathtaking view in Minca

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-Minca is a tiny village in the tropical rain forest of Colombia and is an oasis of tranquility.
-This cute mountain village is surrounded by green rain forest, mountains and waterfalls which give a fantastic scenery.
-Combine this with a super friendly atmosphere and this tiny village is worth putting on your bucket list.
+Minca is a tiny village in the tropical rain forest of Colombia and is an oasis of tranquillity.
+This cute mountain village is surrounded by green rain forests, mountains and waterfalls which give a fantastic scenery.
+Combine this with a super friendly atmosphere and you get one of the most special places to visit in Colombia.